20rp/20rp/README.md

 ### About me
 **Full Stack Software Engineer with five years of professional working experience.**
 **BCS graduate.
-Full stack developer working for the Eastern Institute of Technology, New Zealand.**
+Currently the primary Web Developer for the Eastern Institute of Technology, New Zealand.**
 **Four and a half years development experience.
 I am passionate about creating modern web software that is cohesive and easy to use.**

 <div  align="center">